christiskatsouris/christiskatsouris/README.md

 📫 How to reach me: c.katsouris@exeter.ac.uk and christiskatsouris@gmail.com

-Currently I am a Lecturer in Economics at the [Department of Economics](http://business-school.exeter.ac.uk/about/departments/economics/), [University of Exeter Business School](http://business-school.exeter.ac.uk/), since September 2022.
+Currently I am a Lecturer in Economics at the [Department of Economics](http://business-school.exeter.ac.uk/about/departments/economics/) of the [University of Exeter Business School](http://business-school.exeter.ac.uk/), since September 2022.

 <!--